ringsce/openkrown/README.md

 You can open the project now on XCode Big Sur, qt creator, and intellij.

 # Contribute & Donators
-If you want to contribute, for us on github. https://github.com/ringsce
+If you want to contribute, fork us on github. https://github.com/ringsce

 If you want donate, you can see the links as above.